-AMNH is committed to developing the next generation of scientists and science educators through the continued support of innovative education programs, including RGGS Ph.D. programs, MAT programs, and initiatives such as the BridgeUp STEM, a portfolio of programs that is focused on the intersection of computer science and science education for students and women.
+AMNH is committed to developing the next generation of scientists and science educators through the continued support of innovative education programs, including RGGS Ph.D. programs, the AMNH Master of Arts in Teaching (MAT) program, and initiatives such as the BridgeUp STEM, a portfolio of programs that is focused on the intersection of computer science and science education for students and women.
 Because of the growing need for computational resources in modern research, the ability to provide these resources to our students and adult learners will become a focal point for the institution.
-By gaining an understanding of the proper and effective use of computational technology in a research setting and knowledge on where and how to access the large and dispersed scientific datasets necessary for their research, students will become the empowered and effective in researchers of the future.
+By gaining an understanding of the proper and effective use of computational technology in a research setting and knowledge on where and how to access the large and dispersed scientific datasets necessary for their research, students will become the empowered and effective researchers of the future.